Emina Ilhamy: As Walida Pasha

 At the death of her husband, Khedive Tewfik, her son, Abbas Hilmi Pasha, succeeded to the throne on 7 January 1892.
 As a result, Emina retained a prominent role as the Walida Pasha, or mother of the Khedive, though English writers often used the French term khédiveh mére.
 She maintained the seniority as the Walida Pasha, which she had when she was a Khediva, and continued to have a diplomatic role.

 In possession of a large personal fortune, Emina gave a great part of it away in donations to charitable institutions, and was surnamed "Umm al-Muhsinin" (Mother of Charity).
 A girls' school that she founded, whose principal ornament is a heavy, ornate sabil in Turkish baroque style, stands close to the mosque of Ibn Tulun.
 It is now known by the name of Umm Abbas, "Mother of Abbas."

 Emina and her son kept slaves in their households until the First World War.
 Even though her husband professed opposition to slavery, Emina presided over a harem of slave women, three of whom she gave to Abbas.
-Despite breaking with some aspects of traditional harem culture, such as permitting her unveiled portrait to be published in 1923 and later, she continued to conduct herself in accordance with the culture of harem slavery for the rest of her life.
+Despite breaking with some aspects of traditional harem culture as it was in the harem of the Muhammad Ali dynasty, such as permitting her unveiled portrait to be published in 1923 and later, she continued to conduct herself in accordance with the culture of harem slavery for the rest of her life.

 She established an extensive endowment, which was partially used to pay pensions to sixty former slaves, including ten eunuchs.
 Most of the recipients were women, a slight majority of whom were married or widows, indicating that they had left Emina's service at some earlier date.
 Others, like her chief servant Lady Qamar, apparently remained in her service until her death in 1931.